Bogota Nightlife - 20 Best Bars and Nightclubs

 Bogota is Colombia's capital and largest city (8 million people).
 It is much less touristy than Cartagena or Medellin, probably because of the weather (a bit cold and rainy) and the traffic situation.

-In terms of nightlife, though, Bogota is certainly the best place for partying in Colombia (and even in Latin America according to The Guardian).
+In terms of nightlife, though, Bogota is certainly the best place for partying in Colombia (and one of the best in Latin America).
 You have at least 50 nightclubs, hundreds of bars and countless live music venues where you can dance salsa, champeta, vallenato, kizomba, zouk or tango, etc.

-In this Bogota nightlife review, I will rank my 20 favorite bars and nightclubs in the city.
-I will also give you a list of tips to prepare your night out: Best hotels near the party, how to meet girls, how to stay safe, how to get around, etc.
+In this Bogota nightlife review, I will give you a list of tips to prepare your night out: Nightlife areas and where to stay nearby, the top bars and nightclubs you can't miss, how to meet people, how to stay safe, etc.

 Bogota Nightlife Areas + Hotels